broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/exome/ExomeGermlineSingleSample.changelog.md

+# 3.0.3
+2022-01-20 (Date of Last Commit)
+* Increased the disk space in CalibrateDragstrModel task

 # 3.0.2
 2022-01-14 (Date of Last Commit)

-* Increased the disk space in CalibrateDragstrModel task
 * Refactor to move CheckFingerprint functionality into new task

 # 3.0.1